gw7nvw/lorad/README.md

 ## Gateway configuration

  Your LORA gateway will need to be running on the NZ / AU_915_928_FSB_2 band.
-Use of ther configurations is supported, but you will need to edit the frequencies, bandwidths and spread-factors in ccm.py to correspond.
+Use of other configurations is supported, but you will need to edit the frequencies, bandwidths and spread-factors in ccm.py to correspond, verify they are allowed in your country, and verify they are supported by the modem hardware you have.

+ - Network Server must point to TTN V3 (au1) - or whatever service you end up using as network server
+ - Channel plan  AU_915_928_FSB_2

  ....

 ## Application Server

   ## Webhooks